-The current County Development Plan sets out 21 different land use zonings and zoning objectives, as shown in Table 2.2.
+The current County Development Plan sets out 21 different a range of land use zonings and zoning objectives, as shown in Table 2.2.
 The Flood Zone maps included in Appendix A were prepared to assist with future land use decisions in areas that have been assessed as being at risk of flooding.